bigandy/gatsby-blog/content/blog/entered-reading-half.md

 title: 'Entered Reading Half'
 date: 2017-01-09 15:03:54
 draft: false
-description: 'Starting 2017 with great intentions to do more running I have signed up for Reading half marathon on the 19th March.'
+description: "Starting 2017 with great intentions to do more running I have signed up for Reading half marathon on the 19th March."
 tags: [Running]
 ---